Financing Your Legal Education

 Institutional Scholarships (Merit-based Aid)

 All merit-based scholarships for incoming students are awarded by the Office of Admissions.
 Scholarships are highly competitive and granted to admitted students on a rolling basis.
 The majority of scholarships are awarded between January and April of each admission cycle or until the scholarship funds are exhausted.
-Competitive applicants who wish to be optimally placed for scholarship consideration should complete their application for admission no later than January 15.
+Applicants who wish to be optimally placed for scholarship consideration should complete their application for admission no later than the JD priority application deadline.

 Merit-based scholarships are also available to rising 2L and 3L students.
 Information about how to apply for these continuing student scholarships will be distributed each spring semester.